-Council employees are requested to report any acts or suspected acts of discrimination, bullying, violence, sexual harassment, victimisation or racial or religious hatred to any of the following:
+Council contractor/representative are requested to report any acts or suspected acts of discrimination, bullying, violence, sexual harassment, victimisation or racial or religious hatred to any of the following:

-- Team Leader Organisational

-Development (designated EEO Officer)

-- Business Unit Manager and/ or supervisor

-- Any Director

-- Any Occupational Health and Safety (OH&S) representative - A Union representative - An Equal Employment Opportunity (EEO) contact representative
+- Team Leader Organisational Development (designated EEO Officer); - Business Unit Manager and/or supervisor; - Any Director; - Any Occupational Health and Safety (OH&S) representative; - A Union representative; or - An Equal Employment Opportunity (EEO) contact representative.

 All reports of discrimination, bullying, violence, sexual harassment, victimisation or racial or religious hatred in the work place will be treated seriously by Council and will be actioned in accordance with Council's policies and procedures.
-Appropriate confidentiality will be maintained.
+Appropriate confidentially will be maintained.